 - Muscle weakness – Can increase muscle weakness as a side effect

 - Psychiatric illness, including depression – Can cause depression, hallucinations and solemness and make an existing condition worse.

 - Hepatic and renal impairment – The medicine can interfere with the body’s renal system and prevent it from functioning as it should.
 Indications are to avoid completely if the condition is severe 2

-Sadly, as with most controlled prescription drugs, and can be purchased from the dark web without a prescription.
+Sadly, as with most controlled prescription drugs, they can be purchased from the dark web without a prescription.
 We cannot stress enough how dangerous this is!.
-Not only is there an increased risk of developing a tolerance and dependence, but there will also be an increased risk of suffering adverse effects; due to not being assessed by a qualified healthcare professional.
+Not only is there an increased risk of developing tolerance and dependence, but there will also be an increased risk of suffering adverse effects due to not being assessed by a qualified healthcare professional.

 - Abdominal pain